aysusayin/Parallel-Prime-Number-Generation/README.md

  NOTE: "primeAnalysis.sh" program generates a file named "PrimeNumberGeneratorAnalysis.csv".
 So please be careful if you have a file with the same name since the program overwrites it.

-There is a example csv file that contains the results generated on my computer called "ExampleAnalysis.csv".
+There is an example csv file that contains the results generated on my computer called "ExampleAnalysis.csv".

 My CPU information:
 ```